Akaid0/Akaid0/README.md

 Frontend developer
 ------------------

-<span>After 10 years in hospitality I finally decided to face greater challenges and started this career transition.<br/>
-Overwhelmed at first but terrifically exhilarated, everyday I solve new problems, learn different ways to proceed and write my code.
-After a year of freelance work, pursuing my self-taught journey and developing various projects I feel the need to join a team, a company, to grow as a professional and exchange knowledge with my peers. </span>
-<p>What else ?
-I love running, discovering interesting story telling, solving problems and travelling the world.
-(I basically summarized Genshin Impact)</p>
+<span>Results-driven web developer specializing in frontend technologies—JavaScript, React, and UI/UX optimization.
+I have proven success in enhancing e-commerce interfaces, optimizing user engagement, and boosting email conversion rates.<br/>Eager to transition and leverage expertise into backend technologies for a holistic full-stack proficiency being committed to delivering flawless user experiences and contributing to innovative, collaborative projects.
+Ready to bring a unique blend of frontend mastery and a growing backend skill set to a dynamic team.</p>
 <br/>
-<p>🌍  I'm based remotely</p>
 <p>🖥️  See my portfolio <a href="https://luca-frontdev.netlify.app/" target="_blank">here</a></p>
 <p>✉️  Feel free to contact me --> <a href="mailto:hochedezluca@live.fr" target="_blank">hochedezluca@live.fr</a></p>
 <p>📱  or text me directly on <a href="https://t.me/luca_frontend" target="_blank">Telegram</a></p>
 <p>🚀  I'm currently working on <a href="https://hotelandgo-client.netlify.app/" target="_blank">Hotel&Go</a>, check out the <a href="https://github.com/Akaid0/hotel-and-go" target="_blank">repository</a> and help me to make it better !</p>
-<p>🧠  I'm learning Angular and improving diverse CSS frameworks (SASS, Bootstrap, Tailwind)</p>
+<p>🧠  I'm learning Python and diving more and into backend technologies</p>
 <p>🤝  I'm open for collaborations on web development projects !</p>
+<p>📄 Know about my <a href="https://luca-frontdev.netlify.app/static/media/lucahochedezcv.92f6dbfeeeb40f926797.pdf">experiences</a></p>

 ### Skills